 Actual text plan Shows the actual text plan.

-Plan at build time Shows the plan at build time.
-Click an object to display the details for that object.
-Click Advanced Details to display more details.
+Plan at execution time Shows the plan at execution time.
+Click an objects to display the details for that object.
+Click Advanced Details to display more detailed information.

 |Send feedback about this page via email or DocCommentXchange||Copyright © 2008, iAnywhere Solutions, Inc. - SQL Anywhere 11.0.0|